TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/((generated))/Index.rst

 It's vital to check the resulting configuration of the users.
 You can do that in the Tools > User Admin module (which is provided by the extension "beuser") by clicking a username.
 Then you'll see the TSconfig tree among other information.
-Here's an example:
+Here is an example:

 .. figure:: ../../Images/manual_html_464ee54.png
    :alt: Comparing backend user or backend group settings with the User Admin module